Points of Authority: Pts.OF.Athrty

-A remix of "Points of Authority", titled "Pts.OF.Athrty", was released as a single from their remix album, Reanimation.
+"Pts.OF.Athrty" is a remix of "Points of Authority" that was released as a single from their remix album, Reanimation.
 The single features remixes of the Hybrid Theory tracks "Points of Authority", "High Voltage" and "By Myself".

-"Points of Authority" was remixed by Jay Gordon from Orgy, "High Voltage" was remixed by Evidence featuring Pharoahe Monch, and "By Myself" was remixed by Marilyn Manson.
-The remixes of "Points of Authority" and "High Voltage" are the same as those found on the standard release of Reanimation, while the remix of "By Myself" is a different version found only on the physical single, the Japanese version and on iTunes as a bonus track.

 There is also an alternate version of Jay Gordon's remix, which surfaced on a Jay Gordon remix page in 2008.
-It is now known that this version is a demo of the song.

-There are two different endings to the song: on the album, the song holds out the long note and plays a reversed sample of "In the End", which leads up to "Enth E Nd".
-On the music video, the long note cuts off.

 Track listing

 Music video

 This remix of "Points of Authority" is renowned for its video, a completely CGI battle between robots, ruled by the heads of Linkin Park members, and an alien race.
 The heads of all six Linkin Park members are kept in a digital lab equipped with computers and advanced equipment which can be seen extracting something from the heads as Chester Bennington and Mike Shinoda sing.
-According to Mr. Hahn, the band members' heads are powering the world.
+According to director Joe Hahn, the band members' heads are powering the world.
 At the very end of the video, the commander of the alien race tries to battle the blue tentacles that were released by the members' heads, but gets his gun ripped out of his hand, and is enveloped by them.

-As of December 2022, the music video for "Pts.Of.Athrty" has over 11 million views on YouTube.

-Director Joe Hahn explained that the events of the video took place after the end of the human race and all that's left are the heads of the six Linkin Park members.
+Hahn explained that the events of the video took place after the end of the human race and all that's left are the heads of the six Linkin Park members.
 The video is also said to have been inspired by the dream sequences in the 2001 film Final Fantasy: The Spirits Within.
 The music video was aired on Cartoon Network's Toonami block as a commercial break (around the year 2002).
 There is also a video for "Points of Authority" from Hybrid Theory which contains footage of the band playing live.
 It is featured on the DVD Frat Party at the Pankake Festival.